Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?: Fixing the nuisance parameter

 Note that Illustris and IllustrisTNG used the \citet{FG09} UV background which gives $\Gamma_{\rm HI} = 4.85 \times 10^{-14}$ s$^{-1}$ at $z=0.1$ as indicated by gray dashed vertical line in Fig.~\ref{fig.gama}.
 Assuming this value of $\Gamma_{\rm HI}$, Illustris under-predicts the measured ${\rm dN/dz}$ by $26 \%$ and IllustrisTNG over-predicts it by $34\%$.

 In \citet{Khaire19}, we measured $\Gamma_{\rm HI}$ to be $7.56 ^{^{+1.7}_{-1.8}} \times 10^{-14}$ s$^{-1}$ at $z=0.1$ (as shown by the cyan shade in Fig.\ref{fig.gama}).
 For this measurement, we compared a measurement of the \lya~forest flux power spectrum to an ensemble of Nyx simulations \citep{Almgren13}, which do not model galaxy formation or feedback.
 This value of $\Gamma_{\rm HI}$ is consistent with the value needed to match the ${\rm dN/dz}$ measurement for IllustrisTNG, but $2.5 \, \sigma$ higher than the value needed for Illustris.
-This consistency between the Nyx and IllustrisTNG $\Gamma_{\rm HI}$ is not surprising, as the diffuse \lya~fraction in the Nyx simulation (39.3\%) is only 1\% higher than in IllustrisTNG (see Hu et. al in perp.).
+This consistency between the Nyx and IllustrisTNG $\Gamma_{\rm HI}$ is not surprising, as the diffuse \lya~fraction in the Nyx simulation (39.3\%) is only 1\% higher than in IllustrisTNG \citep[see][]{Hu23_whim}.

 By utilizing the simple statistical measure ${\rm dN/dz}$ to fix the nuisance parameter $\Gamma_{\rm HI}$, we have demonstrated that the ${\rm dN/dz}$ depends on $f_{\rm Ly\alpha}^2$/$\Gamma_{\rm HI}$, akin to the mean \lya~effective optical depth.
 This degeneracy between $f_{\rm Ly\alpha}$ and $\Gamma_{\rm HI}$ is critical to comprehend the relationship between feedback and the inferred $\Gamma_{\rm HI}$.
 If feedback removes gas from the diffuse \lya~phase by heating it to a higher temperature, thereby reducing $f_{\rm Ly\alpha}$, then the inferred $\Gamma_{\rm HI}$ needed to match the ${\rm dN/dz}$ will also decrease.
 This scenario is observed in simulations with extreme feedback, such as Illustris, which has a $f_{\rm Ly\alpha}$ of just $23$\% (see Table~\ref{tab.gas_phases}), compared to the $38$\% of IllustrisTNG.
 Therefore, we require different values of $\Gamma_{\rm HI}$ to compare the IGM from both simulations.